NotSoNitro/Cryo/README.md

 ## Note
 ### I'm currently in the process of actually putting all the scripts and files into github, this will take time!

+## PS
+V2 is being worked on now that the source code (which has always been public) is released on github